Introduction

 There are also Independent Distribution Network Operators (IDNOs) who run smaller networks, often for new housing estates or developments.

-What Are DNO Region Codes?
+What Are DNO Region Codes and Why Do They Matter?

 Each DNO region is given a unique letter code (A–P).